 1. Spiritual Enlightenment

-2. Reminder of the Hereafter
+2. Reminder of the Judgment Day

 3. Psychological Peace